NawafSwe/NawafSwe/README.md

 <!-- **NawafSwe/NawafSwe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. !-->
 - Software Engineering Student at KFUPM, Back End Engineer at <a href="#">@alraedah-finance</a> 💻 .
+- I have tried many fields such as backend , mobile, frontend development, but I am interested in backend development.
-- I’m currently working on various projects in two different fields backend and ios 🔭 .
+- I’m currently working on various projects as backend engineer 🔭 .
 - Certified Azure Developer from <a href="https://github.com/microsoft">@Microsoft</a> 😍 🌱 .
 - I’m looking to collaborate on open source project specifically on nodejs projects 👯 .
 - Ask me about anything on my <a href="https://twitter.com/Nawaf_B_910">twitter</a> 💬 .